chaos-mesh/website/docs/integrate-chaos-mesh-into-github-actions.md

   ……
   ```

-  The output shows that there are a series of 10 milliseconds of delay, and each delay lasts for 5 seconds (refers to 5 times).
-This is in line with the configuration of chaos experiments that injected using chaos-mesh-action.
+  The output shows a series of 10-milliseconds delays, and each delay lasts for 5 seconds (which is 5 times).
+This is consistent with the configuration of chaos experiments that are injected using chaos-mesh-action.

 ## What's next

-Currently, chaos-mesh-action has been applied to [TiDB Operator](https://github.com/pingcap/tidb-operator).
-You can verify the restart of operator instances by injecting pod faults in the workflow.
-This is to ensure that the TiDB Operator can work properly when a pod of TiDB operator is randomly deleted by injected faults.
-For details, see [TiDB Operator](https://github.com/pingcap/tidb-operator/actions?query=workflow%3Achaos).
+Currently, chaos-mesh-action has been applied in [TiDB Operator](https://github.com/pingcap/tidb-operator).
+By injecting Pod faults into the workflow, you can verify the restart of the Operator instances.
+This is to ensure that the TiDB Operator can work properly when a Pod of TiDB operator is randomly deleted by the injected fault.
+For details, see the [TiDB Operator Workflow page](https://github.com/pingcap/tidb-operator/actions?query=workflow%3Achaos).

-In the future, chaos-mesh-action will be applied to more tests for TiDB to ensure the stability of TiDB and its components.
-Welcome to use chaos-mesh-action to create your own workflow.
+In the future, chaos-mesh-action will be applied in more TiDB tests to ensure the stability of TiDB and its components.
+Your are welcome to use chaos-mesh-action to create your own workflow.

-If you find some errors in this document, or think some information is missing here, welcome to create an [issue](https://github.com/pingcap/chaos-mesh/issues) or a [pull request (PR)](https://github.com/chaos-mesh/chaos-mesh/pulls) in the Chaos Mesh repository, or join our slack channel [#project-chaos-mesh](https://slack.cncf.io/)  in the [CNCF](https://www.cncf.io/) workspace.
+If you find any issue in chaos-mesh-action, or find any information is missing, you are welcome to create an [GitHub issue](https://github.com/pingcap/chaos-mesh/issues) or a [pull request (PR)](https://github.com/chaos-mesh/chaos-mesh/pulls) in the Chaos Mesh repository.
+You can also join our slack channel [#project-chaos-mesh](https://slack.cncf.io/) in the [CNCF](https://www.cncf.io/) workspace.